kdeldycke/kevin-deldycke-blog/content/posts/setup-lightweight-imap-server-macos-leopard-dovecot.md

 ---
 date: 2010-04-26 19:56:42
-title: Setup a lightweight IMAP server on MacOS X Leopard with Dovecot
+title: Setup a lightweight IMAP server on Mac OS X Leopard with Dovecot
 category: English
-tags: Dovecot, email, IMAP, Mac OS X Leopard, Apple, Mac OS X, maildir, OpenSSL, SSL
+tags: Dovecot, email, IMAP, Mac OS X 10.5 Leopard, Apple, macOS, maildir, OpenSSL, SSL
 ---

 ![](/uploads/2010/dovecot-on-macosx.png)

-Last week I needed a local IMAP server on MacOS X Leopard (10.5) for temporary testing.
+Last week I needed a local IMAP server on Mac OS X Leopard for temporary testing.
 After struggling with [courier-imap](http://www.courier-mta.org/imap/) for hours, I've finally settled on [Dovecot](http://www.dovecot.org/).
 You'll see below how easy it is to install and configure it.

-We're lucky, [Dovecot is available in Mac Ports](http://www.macports.org/ports.php?by=name&substr=dovecot), so we can install it easily:
+We're lucky, [Dovecot is available in MacPorts ](http://www.macports.org/ports.php?by=name&substr=dovecot), so we can install it easily:

     :::bash
     $ port install dovecot